Sanyam2909/MTS-1-Frontend-Assignment/README.md

 ### Deploy to a Hosting Platform

-- After building the production version, deploy the application to a hosting platform like **Netlify**, **Heroku**, or any Node.js-supported platform.
+- After building the production version, deploy the application to a hosting platform like **Netlify**, **Vercel**, or any Node.js-supported platform.
 - Follow the specific hosting platform’s documentation for deployment steps.

 ---

-## Notes

-- The project is built using Next.js 13 with authentication handled by Auth0.
-- Ensure that you replace the placeholder Auth0 credentials in `.env.local` with your own to enable authentication.